yongxuDM/yongxuDM.github.io/_pages/about.md

 ---
 permalink: /
-title: "Me and My research "
+title: "Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+Hallo!
+Welcome to my webpage.
 My name is XU (徐) Yong (勇).
+I am originally from Xinyang, Henan, China.
 I am currently a postdoc researcher working on particle cosmology at JGU Mainz.
-I obtained my PhD from Bonn in 2022, where I also did my master degree.
+I obtained my PhD from Bonn in 2022, where I also did my master degree in 2018.
 [CV here](https://yongxudm.github.io/cv/)

 My research